Designs for Sport · Ingredient Science

 Performance Benefits

-• Clinically used to improve cardiac energy metabolism
+• Supports cardiac energy metabolism and contractile function

 Dosing Reference